Twenty-First Century Townball is a bat-and-ball game played between two teams according to the rules herein outlined:

 Knocking the Stake

-If a stake falls over after a runner had already advanced to the next stake, then the stake will not be considered to have been knocked over by that runner.
+- If a stake falls over after a runner has already advanced to the next stake, then the stake will not be considered to have been knocked over by that runner.

 Obstruction